travelgateX/documentation-site/content/hotel-x/faqs/frequently-asked-questions.md

 +++
-title = "FAQs"
+title = "Hotel-X FAQs"
-pagetitle = "HotelX Frequendly Asked Questions" description = "Do you have any specific questions about HotelX?
+pagetitle = "Frequendly Asked Questions" description = "Do you have any specific questions about HotelX?
 Check out the FAQs" icon = "fa-question-circle" weight = 1